osisoft/Edge-Data-Store-Docs/content/installation/install-edge-data-store.md

 ## Windows (Windows 10 x64)

-You must have administrative privileges on the device to install EDS.
-Run the installation file directly to step through a wizard, or use the command line to run the installation, including silent installation.
+You must have administrator privileges on the device to install EDS.
+Run the installation file directly to step through a wizard or use the command line to run the installation, including silent installation.

 For instructions on verifying the EDS installation, see [Verify installation](xref:VerifyInstallation).